qadenz/qadenz.github.io/pages/docs.md

 ## The WebInspector

 The [`WebInspector`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/commands/WebInspector.java) class works alongside the `WebCommander`.
 Instead of performing actions on UI elements, `WebInspector` work to extract and return data from UI elements.
-This includes retriving text or attribute values from elements, and discovering selected, enabled, or visible state of elements.
+This includes retrieving text or attribute values from elements, and discovering selected, enabled, or visible state of elements.
 The workflow for `WebInspector` methods is as follows:

 1. Log the action taking place and the name of the target element.
 2. Initialize a `WebElement` using the provided `Locator` instance.